JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 </script>
 ```

-And then we can use those in the template.
+And then we can use those variable in the template with curly braces syntax `{}` we saw earlier:

 ```html
 <!-- App.svelte -->